linroger/Wealth-of-Nations/The Ornstein-Uhlenbeck (OU) Process.md

 The Ornstein-Uhlenbeck (OU) process stands as a fundamental concept in the study of **stochastic processes**, which are mathematical models for systems evolving randomly over time.
 Its defining characteristic is **mean reversion**, a property that makes it particularly suitable for modeling real-world phenomena where values tend to fluctuate around a central equilibrium or average level.
 Imagine an object tethered by a spring: random forces might push it away from its resting position, but the spring constantly pulls it back.
 The OU process captures this dynamic mathematically.

 It was initially conceived by Leonard Ornstein and George Uhlenbeck in the 1930s to provide a more realistic model for the velocity of a massive particle undergoing Brownian motion, incorporating the effect of friction (drag) which prevents the velocity from increasing indefinitely.
-Unlike standard Brownian motion (a random walk), which can drift infinitely far from its starting point, the OU process exhibits a "memory" of its central tendency, __MASK_1_1__.
+Unlike standard Brownian motion (a random walk), which can drift infinitely far from its starting point, the OU process exhibits a "memory" of its central tendency, `μ`.
 This inherent stability makes it invaluable in diverse fields:

 - **Finance:** Modeling short-term interest rates (which tend to revert to a long-run average set by monetary policy), volatility smiles, or pairs trading strategies where the spread between two related assets is expected to revert to zero.